Shakedown Hike

 1. Those who rarely ever change their gear.
 Their kit is part of the family and grief usually sets in when a favoured piece has to be replaced

-3. Those who fall somewhere in between, which is probably the majority of hikers.
+3. Those who fall somewhere in between, which is the majority of hikers.

-Now I need to confess that I fall into the gear freak category.
+Now I need to confess that while I have traits from all three of these groups I mainly fall into the gear freak category.
 As a result it is rare that I ever use the same exact gear configuration for very long, at most it would be 12 months without a change.
-In addition I’m also in the process of trying to become a lightweight/ultralight hiker in preparation for some ‘long’ hikes I have planned over the next few years so at the moment this is the driving force behind my gear purchases.
+In addition I’m always assessing my gear that I carry so see if there are options to reduce my pack weight and bulk and while I may never become an ultralight hiker this is a key driving force behind many of my gear purchases.

 • Outcome: I swapped my pack over to a lightweight 51 litre pack saving both bulk and weight and increasing comfort